 Councillor Ammoun has been a Liverpool resident since the early 1990s and graduated from Casula High.
 He had a 16-year career with one of Australia's leading car audio, mobile and digital retailers, Strathfield Group Limited, starting at Strathfield Car Radios, Liverpool, and working across various positions.
 In 2009 Councillor Ammoun established his own company.
-He believes Liverpool has great cultural diversity, opportunities and potential for its residents.
+He would love to see Liverpool become the second city of Sydney due to its cultural diversity, great opportunities, and potential for its residents.